10 Natural Language Processing (NLP)

 10.2 Python Libraries for NLP

 Python has built a rich and efficient ecosystem for NLP.
-Some of the most popular python modules (libraries) for NLP include - NLTK (Natural Language Toolkit); SpaCy; Gensim; and TextBlob.
+Some of the most popular python modules (libraries) for NLP include - nltk (Natural Language Toolkit); SpaCy; gensim; and TextBlob.

 10.3 Steps in NLP